zaiisao/Documentation/en/Interactive Broadcast/start_live_windows.md

 - The view of the broadcaster
 - The exit button

-When you use the UI setting of the demo project, you can see the following interface:
+When you use the UI setting of the sample project, you can see the following interface:

 ![](https://web-cdn.agora.io/docs-files/1568792708592)

 <a name="ini"></a>
 ### 2. Initialize IRtcEngine
-Create and initialize the IRtcEngine object before calling any other Agora APIs.
+Create and initialize the `IRtcEngine` object before calling any other Agora APIs.

 In this step, you need to use the App ID of your project.
 Follow these steps to [create an Agora project](https://docs.agora.io/en/Agora%20Platform/manage_projects?platform=All%20Platforms) in Console and get an [App ID](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#a-nameappidaapp-id ).